 Note

-Select the logic app.
+Select the logic app:

-- The suffix uniquely identifies this specific API in this API Management instance.
+Add an API URL suffix.
+The suffix uniquely identifies the API in the API Management instance.

-If you want the API to be published and available to developers, Switch to the Full view and associate it with a Product.
-We use the "Unlimited" product in this example.
+If you want the API to be published and available to developers, switch to the Full view and associate the API with a Product.
+This example uses the Unlimited product.
+(You can add your API to a product when you create it or later via the Settings tab.)

 Note

-Each API Management instance comes with two default sample products:
+In certain tiers, each API Management instance comes with two default sample products:

 - Starter